-A class is a collection of Gifts, Skills, and Proficiencies.
+A class is a collection of Attribute Adjustments, Gifts, Skills, and Proficiencies.
 Mythmagica breaks its classes into two general categories: Initiate Classes and Veteran Classes.
-You will usually start out by choosing one or more Initiate Classes for your starting characters (depending on how high a priority you set on your character's Beckoning on the Character Beginning Resources Priority Grid).
-Veteran Classes can only be obtained when your character advances in experience and meets their Prerequisites.
+Each character starts with a single Initiate Classes.
+Veteran Classes can be obtained after your character gains experience and advances to satisfy their Prerequisites.